Home > Analyses > Consumer Defensive > Walmart Inc.

 Business Model & Company Overview

-Walmart Inc., founded in 1945 and headquartered in Bentonville, Arkansas, dominates the specialty retail sector with a vast ecosystem spanning supercenters, membership warehouse clubs, and a robust eCommerce presence.
-Its core mission integrates grocery, consumables, health, apparel, and digital payment services into a seamless consumer experience.
-This scale supports its position as a global retail powerhouse with 2.1M employees driving operations.
+Walmart Inc., founded in 1945 and headquartered in Bentonville, Arkansas, dominates the discount retail sector with a vast ecosystem of supercenters, warehouse clubs, and eCommerce platforms.
+Its integrated offering spans groceries, apparel, electronics, and financial services, creating a seamless consumer experience underpinned by brands like Walmart Neighborhood Market and Sam’s Club.
+This scale and diversity cement its role as a cornerstone of global retail.

 Financial Performance & Fundamental Metrics

-I analyze Walmart Inc.’s income statement, key financial ratios, and dividend payout policy to uncover its core strengths and risks in 2026.
+I analyze Walmart Inc.’s income statement, key financial ratios, and dividend payout policy to reveal its operational efficiency and shareholder value creation.

 Income Statement